vmware/captive-web-view/foriOS/readme.md

 2. In Xcode, select to open the following path.

-    /wherever/you/cloned/captivewebview/foriOS/Demonstration.xcworkspace
+    /wherever/you/cloned/captive-web-view/foriOS/Demonstration.xcworkspace

     This is an Xcode workspace with two projects:

-    -   SwiftWebView, an excessive demonstration application.
+    -   Captivity, an excessive demonstration application.
     -   Skeleton, a minimal application.
     -   CaptiveWebView, the framework.

-3. Build the CaptiveWebView framework, and then the SwiftWebView application.
+3. Build the CaptiveWebView framework, and then the Captivity application.

 You might need to remove the framework from the application and add it back to make it build.
 You can do this either by dragging and dropping, or by clicking